Air New Zealand to cut 300 engineering and maintenance jobs, E tū union says

 The news follows plans to cut about 300 pilot roles, with the 900 remaining taking a 30 per cent pay cut for the next nine months.

-E tū delegate and licenced aircraft engineer in Christchurch Peter Lees said the company needed to do everything possible to save the high-skilled jobs.
+E tū delegate and licensed aircraft engineer in Christchurch Peter Lees said the company needed to do everything possible to save the high-skilled jobs.

 "Our engineers produce work recognised around the world as being of the highest quality and take their responsibility to look after passengers very seriously."